 The song “Mãe” (“Mother”), by rapper Emicida, echoed endlessly in the surrounding sounds of the comfortable auditorium of the Nova Iguaçu Diocese Training Center (Cenfor NI).
 Soon, the comfort gave way to a sensation of discomfort, sadness, and indignation.
 The screening of the documentary Nossos Mortos Têm Voz (Our Dead Have a Voice) brought out these emotions through the cruel narrative of the film, which was produced by Quiprocó Filmes and presented by Fórum Grita Baixada and the Center for Human Rights at the Nova Iguaçu Diocese with the support of Misereor and Brazilian Fund for Human Rights.
 It portrays the struggle of the mothers and women of the Baixada Fluminense whose children and family members were brutally murdered by government security agents.
 Along with the historical and legal context provided by specialists interviewed for the documentary, such as sociology professor José Claudio Souza Alves (Federal University of Rio de Janeiro – UFRJ) and lawyer João Tancredo, the mothers’ painful stories problematize the trajectories of the massacres, militias, extermination groups, and forced disappearances in the Baixada Fluminense.
 The impact of the film resulted in silence during the screening.
 Afterwards, hands clapped tentatively at first but, seconds later, with great enthusiasm.

 As well as serving as a tool to denounce violations, the documentary helped to spark discussion, setting the scene for the Public Hearing on Human Rights Violations in the Baixada Fluminense that took place on Monday, June 25, with a focus on security and violence.
-The initiative was a collaboration among the Human Rights Commission of the Rio de Janeiro State Legislative Assembly (ALERJ) represented by state deputy Flávio Serafini, Fórum Grita Baixada Executive Coordinator Adriano de Araújo, and Fransérgio Goulart, member of the extended coordination team for Fórum Grita Baixada.
+The initiative was a collaboration among the Human Rights Commission of the Rio de Janeiro State Legislative Assembly (ALERJ) represented by state representative Flávio Serafini, Fórum Grita Baixada Executive Coordinator Adriano de Araújo, and Fransérgio Goulart, member of the extended coordination team for Fórum Grita Baixada.
 As a member of the commission, Serafini has already engaged politically in this area as one of the members of the “Free Our Sacred” campaign, which denounced the desacralization of sacred Afro-Brazilian objects and resulted in an award-winning documentary about the campaign.
 The documentary Free Our Sacred was also the work of filmmaking duo Fernando Sousa and Gabriel Barbosa, the creators of Nossos Mortos Têm Voz.

 With more than 100 participants representing nearly 50 movements, entities, and institutions from across the Baixada Fluminense, the municipality of Rio de Janeiro, and other regions in the state, the hearing was organized as an event for the population to call on the government to engage these groups’ demands for a reduction in violations, and to transform these demands into effective public policies against state violence.